In the guide

 The General Product Safety Regulations 2005 (GPSR) provide the main basis for ensuring the safety of consumer goods by imposing certain controls.
 These ensure that all products intended for or likely to be used by consumers under normal or reasonably foreseeable conditions are safe.

-As a manufacturer, own-brander or importer of consumer goods (this is termed a 'producer' under the Regulations) you will have certain obligations, including traceability and monitoring requirements.
+As a manufacturer, own-brander or importer of consumer goods (all of which are termed a 'producer' under the Regulations) you will have certain obligations, including traceability and monitoring requirements.